 On the bar on the right, you’ll be able to see the estimated number together with the preview of 10 companies meeting these criteria.
-This value will change in real time as soon as you change project's criteria.
+This value will change in real-time as soon as you change the project's criteria.
 When you click on any of the companies on the list, you’ll be redirected to their website.

 When creating a target in Growbots, you can not only use descriptive industry verticals, but also standard NAICS codes.
 We hope this will help customers who have a different approach to targeting or know specifically what NAICS describes best their persona.

 NOTE: Using NAICS codes is effective when your target is very specific and narrow, otherwise we recommend Industry Branches filters.

 If your target is more specific than just the industry branches, you should try using company keywords, which are any descriptive words about the company that specify the search.
 E.g. if you were to look for the spa resorts, you'd want to select Hospitality (and maybe also Health, Wellness and Fitness) as an industry, and add spa, resort, etc as keywords.
 You can also exclude some keywords with just typing them with minus in front of them, eg. you want to target all the medical clinics except dentists - you can use the following settings:

 Use this criterion to find companies with headquarter or any office located in a specific city, administrative area (e.g. state) or country.
 You can also exclude the location analogically to keywords.